 The book has 40 different recipes for amazing pizzas like the unique Pizza Pear with smoked mozzarella and gorgonzola cheese combined with thinly sliced sweet pear, and salty pork.
 The book is more than just tips and recipes.

-Bianco: Pizza, Pasta, and Other Food I Like by Chris Bianco 2017
+Bianco: Pizza, Pasta, and Other Food I Like

 Chris Bianco is one of the most famous pizzaiolos in the U.S. His amazing pizzeria Bianco is located in Phoenix.
 But if you are far from Phoenix, you can still try his recipes.
 This book has pizza recipes and other Italian specialties.